-Students who have questions about the procedures for filing an unlawful discrimination or unlawful harassment complaint should contact the college Title IX coordinator/Section 504 Coordinator, the Senior Dean of Student Services.
-The Senior Dean will provide information about Board Policy 2001 and Human Resource Procedure 1040.07 and the student’s right to file a discrimination complaint.
+Students who have questions about the procedures for filing an unlawful discrimination or unlawful harassment complaint should contact the college Title IX coordinator/Section 504 Coordinator, the Vice President of Student Services, Tanisha Maxwell.
+The Vice President of Student Services will provide information about Board Policy 2001 and Human Resource Procedure 1040.07 and the student’s right to file a discrimination complaint.
 Students may follow the informal or formal complaint procedures.

 The policy and procedure incorporates the legal principles contained in provisions of the California Code of Regulations, Title 5, sections 59300 et seq. as well as other state and federal substantive and procedural requirements.

-Informal Procedure: Student-complainants have the option of following the informal procedure, working with the Senior Dean of Student Services.
-The Senior Dean will meet with the student-complainant, the respondent and other appropriate college personnel to attempt an informal resolution within 30 calendar days of receiving the complaint.
+Informal Procedure: Student-complainants have the option of following the informal procedure, working with the Vice President of Student Services.
+The Vice President of Student Services will meet with the student-complainant, the respondent and other appropriate college personnel to attempt an informal resolution within 30 calendar days of receiving the complaint.
 A record of the complaint and resolution will be maintained.

-Inquiries/Complaints on Basis of Disability: Inquiries regarding access, treatment, or employment on the basis of disability, should be directed to the Section 504 Coordinator, the Senior Dean of Student Services.
-The Senior Dean can be reached by calling (925) 473-7421 or by email: firstname.lastname@example.org.
+Inquiries/Complaints on Basis of Disability: Inquiries regarding access, treatment, or employment on the basis of disability, should be directed to the Section 504 Coordinator, the Vice President of Student Services.
+The Vice President of Student Services can be reached by calling (925) 473-7421 or by email: firstname.lastname@example.org.

 II.
 General Student Complaints